ahs2202/ouro-tools/README.md

 )
 ```

-The single-cell long-read count module `LongExportNormalizedCountMatrix` is largely composed of three parts: [constructing an index](#count-module-index) (only required once for each set of gene, transcript, repeat elements, and regulatory element annotations and the reference genome), assigning each read to various `buckets` (each `bucket` represent one of genes, transcripts, exons, splice junctions, TE, tCRE, and individual genomic tiles), and exporting a size distribution-normalized count matrix for each `bucket` (later these count matrixes are combined into a single size distribution-normalized count matrix as an output).
+The single-cell long-read count module `LongExportNormalizedCountMatrix` is largely composed of three parts: [constructing an index](#count-module-index) (only required once for each set of genes, transcripts, repeat elements, regulatory elements and the reference genome), assigning each read to various `buckets` (each `bucket` represent one of the genes, transcripts, exons, splice junctions, TEs, tCREs, and individual genomic tiles), and exporting a size distribution-normalized count matrix for each `bucket` (later these count matrixes are combined into a single size distribution-normalized count matrix as an output).